-Here are some tips on easing yourself into a new culture from Study in Denmark (www.studyindenmark.dk)
+Here are some tips on easing yourself into a new culture

-- > Accept that you cannot know everything about your new country and language - > Keep an open mind - > Try to do things that you did at home - > Stay in touch with family and friends at home - > Talk to other students about how you feel - Stay active by getting involved in nearby clubs (foreninger), or by joining a sports team
+- Accept that you cannot know everything about your new country and language - Keep an open mind - Try to do things that you did at home - Stay in touch with family and friends at home - Talk to other students about how you feel - Stay active by getting involved in nearby clubs (foreninger), or by joining a sports team. - Some of your Danish classmates are probably also be new to your city.
+They might be interested in investigating the city together www.studyindenmark.dk